The purpose of this special tool is to

 it as well centered as you can.

+final installation of the transmission.
 Put the transmission in fifth

 gear (makes turning the input splines via the output shaft